Watergate Salad

 Why We Love The Watergate Salad

 - The Cool Whip gives it a creamy texture.
+Whipping cream can be the whipped topping if you want to take the time.

-- The mini-marshmallows give it that fluffy fruit salad taste and additional texture.
+- The mini marshmallows give it that fluffy fruit salad taste and additional texture.

-- The crushed pineapple gives you that first sweet yummy bite.
+- The crushed pineapple gives you that first sweet, yummy bite.

 - The chopped pecans and Maraschino cherries are frostings on the salad.